iamarvindh/test-ondo/README.md

 # test-ondo
-this is test file to checkhow it works so cont del it .
+this is test file to checkhow it works so dont del it .